keiichi031605/officebreaks/README.md

 # Production:
 ##############################################################################
-Here is the deployed production below: https://itinfrastracture.herokuapp.com/
+Here is the deployed production: https://itinfrastracture.herokuapp.com/
 ##############################################################################

 # Files description with relative path